One thing that most sailors dread is poor visibility. Throw in high levels of shipping traffic and you have a perfect recipe for sleepless nights.

 So as we departed our winter berth in the lovely French port of Camaret in early April to return to our home port of Falmouth for a brief haul out, I had one eye on the weather, as we would be passing just to the East of Ushant (and the TSS).
 We have a good radar and know how to use it, so I was confident that if the visibility did close in overnight I could work our way through the shipping as I’ve done many times before, but it would mean that I couldn’t leave Lou on watch on her own as she has (luckily) little experience of such pleasures.

 Like most boats we have a radar reflector, although this seems somewhat pointless as we are sailing around in 12 tonnes of oddly shaped aluminium.
 And I have to say that from bitter experience I have very little faith in them anyway, having had more than one near miss in fog with yachts carrying radar reflectors that didn’t show up at all until we made visual contact, at far too close a range for comfort.
-This was highlighted by a report commissioned by our Maritime and Coastguard Agency in the aftermath of the tragic loss of a small yacht in the English Channel, presumed to be through collision with a ship.
-It makes sobering reading.

 When we fitted out Pelerin with her electronics package, we decided we’d try one of the Simrad AIS 50 Class B units, which would allow us to track the movements of most suitably equipped ships, with the added ability to transmit our details.
 We’d used it during our earlier crossing last year, and been very impressed with it, but we felt a night passage with the likelihood of lots of shipping would be a real test for it.
 Clearing Ushant as darkness fell, a brief conversation with the French Coastguard ended with a laconic warning for us to “watch out tonight as Ushant TSS is full of shipping”.